Lesson

 Lesson: Sparky the inferring firefly

-==> I'd like to introduce you to Sparky the Firefly today.
-Sparky always gets bright ideas.
-He is always on the lookout for clues when he reads.
+for clues when he reads.
 His tail lights up when he infers (figures things out by using clues).
-Let's add him to our FACE Board under the C for comprehension.
+Let's add him to our FACE

-==> Authors don't always tell us everything, but we can use clues that they leave in the story along with our schema and we can infer.
+and we can infer.
 For example, if I told you that today is my friend's birthday could you infer (figure out) how she's feeling?
-My schema tells me that most people are pretty excited and happy on their birthday so I can infer that she is probably happy and excited.

 If I told you that the farmer just came in the house with a fresh bucket of milk, what can you infer?
-He was probably out milking a cow.
+He was probably

 ==> Authors often leave things to our imagination.
-They leave clues that we must connect with our schema and with other parts of the story in order to understand the story.
+They leave clues that we must connect with our schema and with

 ==> Today I'm going to model what inferring looks like.
 I'm going to read a story called Fireflies by Julie Brinckloe.
-Before we get started reading, let's activate our schema and find out what we know about fireflies.

 ==> As you read the story, think aloud so that the children can see what it looks and sounds like to infer.